mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/docathon-processes.md

 You can submit contributions in one or more of the following ways:

-1. Open a PR directly from a doc page using the **Edit on GitHub** option in the top-right corner of the page.
+1. Open a PR directly from a doc page using the GitHub **Edit** option in the top-right corner of the page.
 2. Visit the docs repo, find the page you want to edit, and open a PR that way.
 3. Create new content!
 You may not be able to create a branch for your new content but feel free to create a Google doc and share it with us.
 We'll work with you on finding the perfect place for it.